 Strawberry Bacon Brie Salad

-This is no ordinary salad!
-The complexity of sweet, salty, creamy, crisp and crunchy ingredients will thrill your taste buds.
-I started with fresh baby spinach greens, then piled on slices of ripe strawberries, thin slices of bacon, rich triple creme Brie, and sugared pecan halves.
+- This is not your typical spinach salad!
+The complexity of sweet, salty, savory, creamy, crisp, and crunchy ingredients will thrill your taste buds.
+I started with fresh baby spinach greens, then piled on slices of ripe strawberries, bits of crispy bacon, rich triple creme Brie, and sugared pecan halves.

 Did you know May was National Salad Month?
 Perfect timing as the first crop of lettuces and greens are being harvested from our gardens.
 Plus I’ve been thrilled with the fragrant berries in the markets.
 You know me and berries, they are a fabulous dessert garnish, plus I love to add them to my salads all summer long!